Superior Court upholds lengthy sentence in Connellsville woman's 2013 killing

 However, the Superior Court panel disagreed.

-“We do not find that (Bannasch’s) aggregate sentence was excessive given the criminal conduct at issue in this case, and thus has failed to raise a substantial question warranting review of the discretionary aspect of his consecutive sentences,” the court ruled in its 11-page opinion written by Judge Eugene B. Strassburger, and joined by Judges Judy Olson and Maria Mclaughlin.
+“We do not find that (Bannasch’s) aggregate sentence was excessive given the criminal conduct at issue in this case, and thus has failed to raise a substantial question warranting review of the discretionary aspect of his consecutive sentences,” the court ruled in its 11-page opinion written by Judge Eugene B. Strassburger, and joined by judges Judy Olson and Maria Mclaughlin.

 State police said that Bannasch and co-defendant Craig Allen Rugg, 29, of Connellsville, beat, sexually assaulted and strangled Margaret “Peggy Sue” Kriek in June of 2013 after meeting her at Sidewinders bar.